AlexanderDisput/p3/README.md

 3. **Password Regeneration:** After generating a password, you have the option to regenerate it using the same parameters or modify your preferences.

 ## Testing

+### PEP8 Report

+My recent review of the Password Generator codebase for PEP8 compliance was positive, demonstrating commitment to maintaining high standards for readability and maintainability.

+**Summary of Findings:**

+- **Overall Compliance**: The code has successfully passed the PEP8 linter test, affirming our adherence to Python's style guide recommendations.
+This ensures that our code is not only functional but also clean and consistent, making it easier for developers to read, understand, and contribute to.

+- **Minor Issues**: The test identified minor issues related to indentation.
+Indentation is crucial in Python as it dictates the grouping of statements.
+While these issues do not affect the functionality of our code, they are important for maintaining the structural consistency that PEP8 aims to achieve.

 ### Manual Tests